wulanmantiri/smart-traffic-api/README.md

 ### CodeBuild
 - Create a build project and connect to github repository.
 - Enable webhook to rebuild as code changes and add `PUSH` event types.
 - Select `Managed image` as environment image with `Amazon Linux 2` OS and `x86_64:3.0` image.
-Use or create new service role.
+Use or create new service role that allows access to your S3 bucket and CloudFormation.
 - In `additional configuration`, add `SAM_S3_BUCKET_NAME`, `CLOUDFORMATION_STACK_NAME` and `REGION` values in environment variables.
 Optionally, set compute to the lowest spec.
 - Leave everything as is for easy configuration.